Rail transport in the Soviet Union: Rail passenger traffic in the Soviet Union

-This plot compares the volume of rail passenger transportation in the Soviet Union and the United States (United States).
+This graph compares the volume of rail passenger transportation in the Soviet Union and the United States (United States).
 Since the Soviet Union was created in late 1922, the curve prior to this is the estimated volume of passenger transport in the "pre-Soviet territory" defined as being within the borders of the Soviet Union of the late 1930s (before the annexations per the secret protocol of the Molotov–Ribbentrop Pact).

 In the early years of the 20th century rail dominated passenger transport so the start of this graph implies that there was about twice as much passenger transport in the United States as in the pre-Soviet Russian Empire.
 But in the early 1920s in the US, the automobile started to provide more passenger transportation than rail.
 In the US, auto's share rapidly increased so that by the early 1960s auto travel was over 100 times rail passenger travel.
 Thus one may mentally multiply the US rail curve after the early 1960s by a factor of over 100 to get the total passenger-km in the US.
 Although Soviet passenger travel by rail became several times that of the US, the total passenger travel in the US was many times larger than for the Soviet Union.

 After about 1960, most of the USA rail travel shown in the USA-USSR graph is commuter train travel of (mostly) people going to and from work and not long-distance travel (Amtrak).
 While air travel in the USA overtook rail travel in the mid 1950s, in the Soviet Union of the late 1980s, rail volume was double that of air travel.

 World War II hit both the USA and the USSR in 1941 with opposite results for rail passengers.
 In the US, gasoline rationing resulted in a surge of rail passengers with almost a third of passenger traffic going by rail.
 The impact on the USSR was just the opposite.
 The invasion of Germany deep into the USSR along with German bombing of railroads, took its toll and greatly reduced passenger rail travel.

 It was planned in 1990 to increase the passenger-kilometers of travel to 465 billion by 1995 and to 500 billion by 2000, but it didn't happen since the USSR collapsed in 1991.